 2. Drag the video clip to the video track on the timeline.

-3. Select the video and click the “Flash and Hold button” above the timeline(you can also right click on the clip to select flash and hold effect from the drop down menu).
-By doing this a Flash and Hold segment will be added at the very beginning of your video clip.
+3. Select the video and click the "Freeze Frame" above the timeline(you can also right click on the clip to select flash and hold effect from the drop down menu).
+By doing this a freeze frame will be added at the position where your playhead locates.

 Check the video below to get a quick look at this effect: